Achievable logoAchievable logo

 Equipment trust certificates

-Equipment trust certificates (ETCs) are also secured (collateralized) bonds.
-If a corporation sells a bond backed by the equipment they own, they’ve issued ETCs.
-Collateral could include vehicles, construction equipment, or airplanes.
-For example, Delta Airlines sells bonds and pledges some of its airplanes as collateral.
-Interestingly enough, their bond ratings* have declined due to COVID-19’s effect on the value of airplanes.
+Equipment trust certificates (ETCs) are secured (collateralized) bonds.
+When a corporation issues bonds and pledges equipment it owns as collateral, it’s issuing ETCs.
+The collateral can include vehicles, construction equipment, or airplanes.
+For example, Delta Airlines has issued bonds backed by some of its airplanes.
+Their bond ratings* have declined due to COVID-19’s effect on airplane values.

 *Bond ratings were covered in the bond fundamentals suitability chapter.

-ETCs are typically sold in serial format due to the depreciation of the equipment backing the issue.
-In order to fully back an issue, the collateral must be worth at least the combined value of future interest and principal payments.
+ETCs are typically sold in serial format because the equipment backing the issue depreciates over time.
+To fully back the issue, the collateral must be worth at least the combined value of all future interest and principal payments.

 Key points